cloudant-labs/slate/docs2017/src/api/using_views.md

 indexes between shard replicas are no longer synchronized.
 The results are different based on which replica responds first.

-Using a stale view returns the existing version of the data in the view index without waiting for an update.
+When you use a stale view, the results return the existing version of the data in the view index without waiting for an update.
 The results can be different from different nodes in the cluster.

 >   **Note**: Cloudant automatically and acynchronously keeps views in sync.
 If you use the `stable` or